 - Quietly change your baby’s diaper.

-- Rub her arms and legs like in a massage.
+- Rub his arms and legs like in a massage.

-- Rock her for a few minutes (but not until she goes to sleep).
+- Rock him for a few minutes (but not until he goes to sleep).

 Any combination of these things should work.
-Once she recognizes the pattern, she will start getting sleepy before you even lay her down.
+Once he recognizes the pattern, he’ll start getting sleepy before you even lay him down.

 Things to consider

 - Don’t overfeed your baby.
-Some parents think their baby will sleep longer if her belly is full, so they feed her extra.
-Some parents mix baby cereal into the bottle of formula.
+Some parents feed their baby extra thinking that will help him sleep longer.
 But babies’ tummies are too small to hold extra food.
-And their systems aren’t developed enough to be able to handle cereal.
-If your baby has eaten too much, he will be uncomfortable and will be less likely to sleep well.
+Some parents mix baby cereal into the bottle of formula thinking it will make the baby more full.
+But babies’ systems aren’t developed enough to handle cereal.
+If your baby has eaten too much, he will be uncomfortable and less likely to sleep well.

 - Don’t prop a bottle in his mouth.
-Some parents put baby in her crib with a bottle propped into her mouth.
-This would allow her to eat and fall asleep on her own.
+Some parents put baby in his crib with a bottle propped in his mouth.
+They think this would allow him to eat and fall asleep on his own.
 But this is never a good practice.
-It can lead to choking or ear infections.
+It can lead to health issues and even choking.